MIVAA-ai/mivaa-ai-welllogs-summarizer/README.md

 ## Troubleshooting

 - Ensure the directories specified in the `.env` file exist and are accessible by Docker.
+- Ensure that Azure OpenAI credentials are updated in `credentials.env` file.
 - Check the Docker logs for errors:
   ```bash
   docker-compose logs